keboola/syrup-development-bundle/README.md

 When it comes to installing the Syrup, you have the following options.

-### Clone from bitbucket (*recommended*)
+- Clone from BitBucket (*recommended*)

-Clone from bitbkucet.
+- Download an Archive File

 Create app/config/parameters.yml file.

-Run "composer update" from command line;

-### Download an Archive File

-Download archive.

-Create app/config/parameters.yml file.
+Remove unwanted bundles from composer.json and app/AppKernel.php.

-Run "composer update" from command line;
+Run "composer update" from command line.

 2) Checking your System Configuration
 -------------------------------------